-- 1. subject to approval of the TSX-V, the proposed amendment to the Stock Option Plan of the Company dated May 28, 2009, which amends the minimum exercise price of stock options from \$0.10 per Common share to such minimum pricing rules of the TSX-V as may be applicable, be and is hereby approved; and - 2. any director or officer of the Company be and is hereby authorized, for and on behalf of the Company, to execute and deliver all documents and instruments and to take such other actions as such director or officer may determine to be necessary or desirable to implement this resolution and the matters authorized hereby, such determination to be conclusively evidenced by the execution and delivery of any such documents or instruments and the taking of any such actions."
+- 1. subject to approval of the TSX-V, the Stock Option Plan of the Company dated May 28, 2009 be and is hereby repealed, and the implementation of a "rolling" Stock Option Plan substantially in the form attached as Schedule "B" to the Management Information Circular be and is hereby approved; and - 2. any director or officer of the Company be and is hereby authorized, for and on behalf of the Company, to execute and deliver all documents and instruments and to take such other actions as such director or officer may determine to be necessary or desirable to implement this resolution and the matters authorized hereby, such determination to be conclusively evidenced by the execution and delivery of any such documents or instruments and the taking of any such actions."